 In terms of protocols, both products are the same in that they support:

 Log Intelligence does actually support any JSON structure, but today only CFAPI is mentioned.

 The features between the two products are similar, but there are some things that Log Intelligence has that Log Insight does not and vice versa.
 Let’s walk through some of these:

 Log Intelligence has one, and Log Insight does not.
 This page features a few features, including:

 More information about the home page can be found here.

 Both products feature Dashboards, but today Log Insight offers more sophisticated dashboards.
-Log Intelligence offer a single shared dashboard with immovable cards and a maximum of six cards today.
+Log Intelligence offers a single shared dashboard with immovable cards and a maximum of six cards today.
 Expect to see changes to this in the future.

 Explore / Interactive Analytics

-Both products offer a way to query over events and represent the data in different ways.
+Both products offer a way to query events and represent the data in different ways.
 Visually, both implementations look very similar, but technically there are some differences.

 Some missing Log Intelligence capabilities from Log Insight today include: